oliviazhang29/lab-05-wrangle-sp-data/lab-05.md

 #dn3
 dn3_lq1 <- sqrt((dn_lq_ak1$longitude[3] - dn_lq_ak1$longitude[4])^2 + (dn_lq_ak1$latitude[3] - dn_lq_ak1$latitude[4])^2)
 dn3_lq2 <- sqrt((dn_lq_ak1$longitude[3] - dn_lq_ak1$longitude[5])^2 + (dn_lq_ak1$latitude[3] - dn_lq_ak1$latitude[5])^2)
+#I only noticed your notes after I typed in all these.
+I didn't want to delete it so here they are.
+They are not used for later calculations or visualizations.
 ```

 There are six pairings.